JrodM/PtrHash-C-Sharp-Port/README.md

 This C# port does not support:
 - **External-memory construction (sharding)**: The original supports datasets with >10^10 keys by sharding to disk

-**Note on Streaming**: The port includes high-performance streaming query support for batch lookups, matching or exceeding native performance in most scenarios.